eignerchris/rubeeswithuzis/README.md

 Results from each instance are concatonated and written to results.txt

 ## Notes
 Requires ~/.fog to exist.
-First run of fog binary will spit out sample .fog, or the sample can be found here: https://github.com/geemus/fog/blob/master/lib/fog/core/errors.rb
+First run of fog binary will spit out sample .fog file.

 Assumes you have public key named id_rsa in ~/.ssh